aiguofer/gspread-pandas/README.rst

 Once you have your client credentials, you can have multiple user credentials stored in the same machine.
 This can be useful when you have a shared server (for example with a Jupyter notebook server) with multiple people that may want to use the library.
-The first parameter to ``Spread`` must be the key identifying a user's credentials.
+The ``user`` parameter to ``Spread`` must be the key identifying a user's credentials, by default it will store the creds using ``default`` as the key.
 The first time this is called for a specific key, you will have to authenticate through a text based OAuth prompt; this makes it possible to run on a headless server through ssh or through a Jupyter notebook.
 After this, the